GeorgiosVs/Learn-Python/README.md

---Here i'm gonna post some exercises from Freecodecamp
+-- Here i'm gonna post some exercises from Freecodecamp